 99. Application of purchase money

-The money arising from the sale and received by the Corporation shall, notwithstanding the disability of any person or any statute of limitations, be held by the Corporation to be applied as follows: —
+The money arising from the sale and received by the Corporation shall, notwithstanding the disability of any person or any statute of limitations, be held by the Corporation to be applied as follows:

 Firstly — In payment of the costs, charges and expenses properly incurred by the Minister as incidental to the sale or attempted sale or otherwise.